Pastifier/miniRT/README.md

 - A dedicated linear algebra library optimized for simplicity and performance.
 - Innovative, efficient mathematical solutions built exclusively for this project.
 - A perfect blend of creativity and technical rigor to make ray tracing interactive.
-- **TODO**:
-   - We're still working on making it better!
-   - Be on the lookout for an unexpected surprise-feature ;3

 ---